m-goos/jenkins-configuration-as-code-blog/blog1/blog1-jenkins-inception.md

 *How deep do you want to go down the Configuration as Code rabbit hole?
 [Maxime Lebrun](https://unsplash.com/photos/1o2071GOVp0) on Unsplash*

-*Prerequisites: some basic experience with Docker and Jenkins, see [Jenkins Tutorials](https://www.jenkins.io/doc/tutorials/) and [Docker getting started](https://docs.docker.com/get-started/).*
+*Prerequisites: some basic experience with Docker and Jenkins, see [Jenkins Tutorials](https://www.jenkins.io/doc/tutorials/) and [Docker getting started](https://docs.docker.com/get-started/).
+You can choose to code along with this blog, or to simply pull the repository.
+All final files are supplied in the `blog1-code` folder.*

 # Why a build server, and why Jenkins?
 The reason to set up a CI/CD pipeline is simple: to automate deployment of your projects, and to standardize your process of deploying to production, configured to your needs.
 Here’s a little example I drew in *excalidraw*: